-The study of decay properties via observability conditions has a long history~\cite{Rus75,Sle74,Ben78a,Leb96,AmmTuc01,BurHit07,CavMa19arxiv}, and in particular it predates the resolvent approach, which really only took off after the publication of \cite{BorTom10}.
+The study of energy decay of damped waves via observability conditions has a long history~\cite{Sle74, Rus75,Ben78a,Leb96,AmmTuc01,BurHit07,CavMa19arxiv,LetSun21,LauLea21}, and in particular it predates the resolvent approach.
 It is not surprising, therefore, that there is a rich literature on exact observability of the Schr\"odinger group, giving many concrete examples to which our abstract theory may be applied.
-For instance, if $\Omega$ is a rectangle then it follows from a classical result due to Jaffard \cite{Jaf90} that the Schr\"odinger group corresponding to our system is exactly observable for every non-negative $b\in L^\infty(\Omega)$ such that $\essup_{\xi\in\omega}b(\xi)>0$ for some non-empty open set $\omega\subset\Omega$; see~\cite{BurZwo19} for an even stronger result on the torus.
-Similarly, it follows from \cite[Thm.~9]{BurZwo04} that if $\Omega$ is the Bunimovich stadium then the corresponding Schr\"odinger group is exactly observable provided $b(\cdot)$ has strictly positive essential infimum on a neighbourhood of one of the sides of the rectangle meeting a half-disc and also at one point on the opposite side.
-This allows us to recover under a slightly weaker assumption the decay rate obtained in \cite[Thm.~1.1]{BurHit07}.
-Finally, if $\Omega$ is a disc then by \cite[Thm.~1.2]{AnaLea16} the Schr\"odinger group is exactly observable whenever $\essup_{\xi\in\omega}b(\xi)>0$ for some non-empty open set $\omega\subset\Omega$ which meets the boundary of $\Omega$.
+For instance, if $\Omega$ is a rectangle then it follows from a classical result due to Jaffard~\cite{Jaf90} that the Schr\"odinger group corresponding to our system is exactly observable for every non-negative $b\in L^\infty(\Omega)$ such that $\essup_{\xi\in\omega}b(\xi)>0$ for some non-empty open set $\omega\subseteq\Omega$; see~\cite{BurZwo19} for an even stronger result on the torus.
+Similarly, it follows from~\cite[Thm.~9]{BurZwo04} that if $\Omega$ is the Bunimovich stadium then the corresponding Schr\"odinger group is exactly observable provided the damping $b$ has strictly positive essential infimum on a neighbourhood of one of the sides of the rectangle meeting a half-disk and also at one point on the opposite side.
+This allows us to recover under a slightly weaker assumption the decay rate obtained in~\cite[Thm.~1.1]{BurHit07}.
+Finally, if $\Omega$ is a disk then by~\cite[Thm.~1.2]{AnaLea16} the Schr\"odinger group is exactly observable whenever $\essup_{\xi\in\omega}b(\xi)>0$ for some open subset $\omega$ of $\overline{\Omega}$ such that $\omega\cap\partial\Omega\not=\emptyset$.
 In fact, this condition is also necessary for exact observability, as can be seen by considering so-called \emph{whispering gallery modes}.
-We thus recover the decay rate for classical solutions obtained in \cite[Rem.~1.7]{AnaLea16}.
+We thus recover the decay rate for classical solutions obtained in~\cite[Rem.~1.7]{AnaLea16}.